The Complete Door Closer Adjustment Guide

 Adjusting the Door Closer Speed

-The door’s closing speed is a time measured from the door held open at 90 degrees, released, until the time that the door reaches 12 degrees from being closed.
+The S on a door closer means “swing speed.”
+It is the time measured from the door held open at 90 degrees and released, until the time that the door reaches 12 degrees from being fully closed.
 That time must be greater than 5 seconds.

 The door’s closing swing speed (or sweep speed) is adjusted by turning the screw that is labeled with an “S.” In European models, the sweep speed valve will be labeled ‘1’.